unlocomqx/dynamicproduct-docs/docs/product-config/07-fields.md

 ---
 ##### Dynamic Variable

-You can use this field for any variable that is going to change either using the intervals or the grid or any other method.
+You can use this field for any variable that is going to change either using the intervals or the grid or any other method such as a [PHP calculation file](16-php-calculation.md)
 In most case, you will not need to display this field to customers, so you can hide it.

 If you choose to display it, then it will be displayed like this